justintranjt/victoropa-azure-integration/README.md

 3. Define the alert details with any name and description
 4. For the last step, select a New Action Group, this action group will fire a webhook towards
     1. For the action, select webhook
-    2. For the url of the webhook, paste the url copied earlier from the Logic App
+    2. For the URL of the webhook, paste the URL copied earlier from the Logic App
 5. Save